wagnerflo/noblklog/docs/index.rst

 -------------------------

 Yes.
 Don't log too much.
-To preserve order of log messages while still being able to keep it’s promise of being none blocking, **noblklog** will sometimes have to queue messages.
+To preserve order of log messages while still being able to keep it’s promise of being non-blocking, **noblklog** will sometimes have to queue messages.
 This is only necessary if the handler’s destination file descriptor won’t accept writes.
 Log too many and/or too big messages and this will happen and if you just keep on